 Making a decision online through a video conference can be quite painful.
 Some people interrupt, and speak over their teammates, while others are reluctant to speak up and express their opinion.

-If you already have the options that are to be considered by the team but can’t agree on which direction to take, here’s a solution that gives everyone an equal chance to have a say in the decision: Let people vote on their preferred option.
+If you already have the options that are to be considered by the team but can’t agree on which direction to take, here’s a solution for collaborative decision-making: Let people vote on their preferred option.

 It’s quick, efficient, and most importantly, politically neutral.
 Each person’s vote is anonymous and has the same impact – regardless of their role, or their previous influence over decisions.

 4. Brainstorm priorities together

 Similarly to the previous point, you can use polls to brainstorm the options together – for example, priorities for the next quarter – and then let people vote on the ones they find most impactful.

 During the meeting, give your teammates a couple of minutes to think about what projects or activities would help your team achieve its goals and ask them to submit them into a Slido open text poll.

 Once the ideas come in, review them, and discuss them together with your team.